5 Proven Strategies to Reduce No-Shows at Your Auto Repair Shop

 - Offer online rescheduling 24/7

-- Don't penalize rescheduling (unlike no-shows)
+- Do not penalize rescheduling (unlike no-shows)

 - Send immediate confirmation of new appointment